Erasing the which-path information of photons: Analysis and Discussion

-It can be seen from the table that the weak traces caused by any mirrors can be eliminated under certain conditions, but all weak traces cannot be eliminated at the same time.
-In the previous work \cite{Vaidman1, Vaidman2, Yuan1}, the weak trace caused by mirror E and mirror F can be surprisingly eliminated together.
-However, in the table we can see that the weak traces caused by any two mirrors can be eliminated at the same time, not only by mirror E and mirror F. What we need to do is carefully adjusted the phase differences and the beam splitting ratios of BSs.
-We can even eliminate the weak traces caused by three mirrors which is hardly seen in the previous work.
+Combining the multi-path interference and the detection dependent WPI, WPI elimination effect becomes richer and more controllable than the previous literatures \cite{Vaidman1, Danan, Yuan1}.
+In the previous work \cite{Vaidman1, Vaidman2, Yuan1}, the WPI caused by mirror E and mirror F can be surprisingly eliminated together.
+In our case, table \ref{t1} shows that WPI caused by any two mirrors can be eliminated at the same time, not only by mirror E and mirror F. What we need to do is carefully adjusting the phase differences and the beam splitting ratios of BSs which satisfy multiple equations in table \ref{t1} at the same time.
+Even, we can simultaneously eliminate the WPI caused by three mirrors A, E and F according to the table.
+As we can see in table, elimination conditions of $Re(\varphi_{a})$, $Re(\varphi_{e})$, $Re(\varphi_{f})$ are the same, which means that they can be eliminated together.
+In this case, the light coming from the laser source can still reach the detector but only contains WPI of mirror B and C. Such phenomenon is not only due to the three-path interference but also the usage of phase sensitive detection method which can be hardly seen in previous work \cite{Vaidman1, Danan, Yuan1, Yuan2, Alonso}.